 Jean-François DELFRAISSY

-• What are the ethical benchmarks for innovation in neuroscience?
+• What ethical guidelines should guide innovation in neuroscience?

 Michel CLANET